-Chinese startup Rokid pitches COVID-19 detection glasses in U.S. – TechCrunch
+Chinese startup Rokid pitches COVID-19 detection glasses in US – TechCrunch

 The online grocer is evaluating Rokid’s T1 glasses to monitor temperatures of its warehouse employees throughout the day, Weee! founder Larry Liu confirmed to TechCrunch via email.

-On procedures to manage those who exhibit COVID-19 related symptoms, that’s something for end-users to determine, according to Rokid.
+On procedures, to manage those who exhibit COVID-19 related symptoms — such as referring them for testing — that’s something for end-users to determine, according to Rokid.
 “The clients can do the follow-up action, such as giving them a mask or asking to work from home,” Guan said.

 The T1 glasses connect via USB and can be set up for IoT capabilities for commercial clients to sync to their own platforms.
-The product could capture the attention of U.S. regulators, which have become increasingly wary of Chinese tech firms’ handling of American citizen data.
+The product could capture the attention of U.S. regulators, who have become increasingly wary of Chinese tech firms’ handling of American citizen data.
 Rokid says it doesn’t collect info from the T1 glasses directly.

 “Regarding this module…we do not take any data to the cloud.
 For customers, privacy is very important to them.
 The data measurement is stored locally,” according to Guan.